greenhost/stapled/README.rst

 Installation
 ============

-Before installation make sure you have met the :ref:`System Requirements`.
+Before installation make sure you have met the `System requirements`_.
 You can install the ocsp daemon from the source code repository on our gitlab instance.